rnadanadia/Clustering_Enron/README.md

 - [X] First look at data
 - [X] Brainstorm for ideas and approach at12h05

       ***Jobdesk***
       - [X] Tim : Creating dataset in CSV
       - [X] Kivanc : Analysing K-means Clustering and vectorization
       - [X] Anjali : Exploring Enron Case and the structure of Topic Modelling
       - [X] Nadia : Research in Clustering and Topic Modelling

       ***Challenge for today***
-    1. Which clustering method to use? --answer : topic modelling anf K- means
+      1. Which clustering method to use? --answer : topic modelling and K- means
       2. What is the expectancy of the end result? --answer :  data visualization of topic modelling and K-means

 #### - Tuesday
 - [X] Brainstorming at 09.00 and 12.00